hehao98/LibraryMigration/CODING.md

 We use [get_issues.py](get_prs_by_commits.py) Python script to get issues and PRs [here](data/prs.xlsx).
 We then use [get_coding_data.py](get_coding_data.py) to aggregate coding data [here](data/coding_commits_prs.xlsx).

-The final coding is done entirely manually in [this file](data/coding.xlsx).
+The final coding is done entirely manually in [this file](data/coding.xlsx), and the analysis of coding result is done in [this file](coding.ipynb).

 ## Thematic Analysis